CarlQLange/chatgpt-arcana.el/readme.md

 # ChatGPT-Arcana

-## Notice
+## Notice of archival

-You are probably better off using [gptel](https://github.com/karthink/gptel), which seems to have a much wider featureset and much better elisp-fu!
+You are significantly better off using [gptel](https://github.com/karthink/gptel), which seems to have a much wider featureset and much better elisp-fu.
+I have personally switched to that library and so this repository has been archived.
+Thanks for the stars, issues, and PRs, and may the force be with you!

 ## About